 In January 2017, the class action suit was removed to the U.S. District Court for the Southern District of Iowa.
-The plaintiff has since filed a motion to remand the case to the Iowa District Court, and that motion is still pending.
+The plaintiff subsequently filed a motion to remand the case to the Iowa District Court, and that motion was granted.
 The suit is still in a preliminary stage and has not yet been set for trial.
 Accordingly, the Company is unable to predict the timing or outcome of this litigation as of the date of this report.